basilnoor/TeamRandomizer/README.md

 # TeamRandomizer

-Takes a list of player names and balances them into 2 teams based on ranks.
-Players and ranks are added to the class beforehand.
+Player objects, holding the player's name and rank, are made beforehand in the start() function.
-Will be working on this in the future to allow users to add players w/rank :)
+Will be working on allowing users to add players w/rank themselves :)

 Project Goals: